lemire/LittleIntPacker/README.md

 This is a bit packing library.
 Bit packing is the process by which you take arrays of (32-bit) integers that fit in [0,2^L) and you write them out using as close to L bits per integer as possible.
-By extension, we can apply the same idea to array of integers with the difference between successive integers fits in [0,2^L).

 ## Motivation